steven3363/OpenLP-v3-Custom-Stage-Views/README.md

 Bible_Centre - Centres the text on the page

-Bible-CL - A lower third dusplay of bible verses
+Bible-CL - A lower third of bible verses

 Bible-CL-shadow - A lower Third of bible veses with a semu transparent black backround